cooper/quiki/doc/language.md

   used by frontends to organize pages by author.
 * `@page.desc` - Page description.
 This is optional but can be used by frontends for search results and search engine optimization.
 Max 160 characters.
+* `@page.keywords` - Comma-separated list of keywords.
+This is optional but can be used by frontends for search results and search engine optimization.
+Max 160 characters.
 * `@page.draft` - [Boolean](#assignment) value which marks the page as a draft.
   This means that it will not be served to unauthenticated users.
 * `@page.redirect` - Page redirect target.
 All [link types](#links) are